CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 In the `baseURL`, replace `YOUR-API-KEY` with the API key you created earlier.

-We import `axios`, then call its `create()` method to create a new Axios instance configured with our server's base URL.
+We import Axios, then call its `create()` method to create a new Axios instance configured with our server's base URL.
 We provide the API's URL, along with your personal API key.
 Then we implement our `loadRestaurants()` method by calling the Axios client's `get()` method to make an HTTP `GET` request to the path `/restaurants` under our base URL.

 The promise Axios' `get()` method returns resolves to an Axios response object, which has a `data` field on it with the response body.
 In cases like ours where the response will be JSON data, Axios will handle parsing it to return a JavaScript data structure and exposing that under `response.data`.
 The `response.data` value is what we need, so we resolve to that.